Pain · Distribution

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No distributor-agreement drafting or termination.
-No M&A advisory.
+No M&A transaction advice.
 These belong with counsel on both sides of the corridor.
 The firm works inside the parameters they set.
 When a channel decision carries legal, tax, or contract-termination implications, the firm flags it and defers before execution.

 If the partner is shipping volume and the mix is still wrong, describe the file.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry